 Distressed & Abandoned Properties

 Due to recent economic conditions, the growing number of abandoned and distressed residential properties has been identified as a potential threat the public peace, health, and safety of local citizens.
 Upon incorporation, the City Council of the City of Wildomar adopted the County of Riverside's Ordinance Number 881 addressing Distressed and Abandoned Residential Properties (codified as Chapter 15.88 of the Wildomar Municipal Code).
 Learn more on our Distressed and Abandoned Properties page.

 You'll find access to City Council information and others who represent Wildomar in various offices on our Elected Officials page.

 Wildomar conducts municipal elections in November of even-numbered years, the same time as many other offices are filled on the county, state and federal levels.
 For more information about election details and campaign finance reporting, see the City Clerk's page.

 These common household items are considered hazardous waste and may not be sent to landfills.
 That means they should not be thrown into your household trash.

-- Common batteries (AA, AAA, C & D cell and button batteries)
+- Common batteries (AA, AAA, C, and D cell and button batteries)

 - Electronic devices (televisions, computer monitors and printers, VCRs, cell phones, regular telephones, radios, microwave ovens)

-- Fluorescent bulbs, tubes & other mercury-containing lamps (hi intensity discharge, metal halide, sodium and neon bulbs).
+- Fluorescent bulbs, tubes, and other mercury-containing lamps (hi intensity discharge, metal halide, sodium, and neon bulbs).